matrixbird/server/README.md

       regex: ".*"
 ```

-Finally, run the appservice with systemd, and put it behind a reverse proxy.
+Finally, run the appservice with systemd (or similar), and put it behind a reverse proxy.

 ### Discuss